hashbangcode/ansible-role-pantheon-cli/README.md

 ## Requirements

-Terminus requires PHP and curl to be installed and available on the command-line.
+Terminus requires PHP and cURL to be installed and available on the command-line.

 At the very least you need these packages installed:

-- PHP version 5.3.2 or later
+- PHP version 5.5.9 or later
 - PHP-CLI
 - PHP-CURL

 ## Role Variables

-- `pantheon_cli_version`: current default is `0.10.0`
+- `pantheon_cli_version`: current default is `0.13.1`

 ## Dependencies